jrubio1/Stone-and-Sod-CRM/README.md

 4.  **Access the application:**

     -   **Next.js App (Frontend):** Open your web browser and navigate to `http://localhost:3000`
     -   **API (Backend):** The API will be running on `http://localhost:3001`.
-You can test it by visiting `http://localhost:3001/test-db` in your browser, which should return a success message if the database connection is working.
+You can test it by visiting `http://localhost:3001/` in your browser, which should return a success message if the API is running.

 ## Project Structure

 -   `docker-compose.yml`: Defines the multi-service Docker environment.
 -   `Dockerfile.api`: Dockerfile for the Node.js/Express.js API.
 -   `Dockerfile.nextjs`: Dockerfile for the Next.js frontend application.
--   `schema.sql`: PostgreSQL database schema definition.
+-   `schema.sql`: PostgreSQL database schema definition (simplified for single-company use).
 -   `api/`: Contains the Node.js/Express.js API source code.
-    -   `server.js`: API entry point.
+    -   `server.js`: API entry point with simplified user management (no company-specific logic).
-    -   `package.json`: API dependencies.
 -   `app/`: Contains the Next.js application source code (App Router).
     -   `layout.tsx`, `page.tsx`, `globals.css`: Core Next.js files.
     -   `src/app/api/`: API routes for Next.js (if used for internal API).
     -   `src/components/`: React components (auth, ui, etc.).
     -   `src/lib/`: Utility functions and libraries.
     -   `src/styles/`: Global styles.
--   `package.json`: Next.js application dependencies.
+-   `package.json`: Consolidated application dependencies.
 -   `tsconfig.json`: TypeScript configuration for Next.js.
 -   `next-env.d.ts`: Next.js environment type definitions.